Avikg/Projects/MTP Final Year Project/README.md

 ## For Codes

-Also codes are password protected as there is secrecy of paper publication.
+Codes are password protected as there is secrecy of paper publication.
 For more details contact the undersigned.

 **Avik Pramanick**
 **Roll No:** 23CS60R78